nilsvu/Evergreen/README.md

 As usual with CocoaPods, make sure to use the `*.xcworkspace` instead of the `*.xcodeproj`.

-### Swift Package Manager (currently in beta)
+### Swift Package Manager

-You can also use the Swift Package Manager included in the [Xcode 8 beta 6](https://developer.apple.com/xcode).
+You can also use the [Swift Package Manager](https://swift.org/package-manager) included in the [Swift developer releases](https://swift.org/download).
 Just add Evergreen as a dependency to your package description, like this:

 ```swift
 import PackageDescription